-A graphic and hard hitting account of a US fighter pilot's account about a raid deep into the heart of Germany: Now the U S had a fighter with the fuel capacity to accompany the bombers all the way to the heart of Germany.
+A graphic and hard-hitting account of a US fighter pilot's account about a raid deep into the heart of Germany: Now the U S had a fighter with the fuel capacity to accompany the bombers all the way to the heart of Germany.
 “The first warnings for an attack on Berlin came in the morning of March 4th, 1944, toward 4 o’clock, as we lay in the Nissan huts in our sleeping-bags, wakened by the far off roar of B-17 squadrons which had just started up.
 Time was always scarce and since it was far too cold for shaving, we hurriedly got dressed and stumbled out for breakfast.
-When we gathered for the usual briefing after this, we noticed the gigantic illuminated map of Europe.
+When we gathered for the usual briefing after this, we noticed the gigantic, illuminated map of Europe.
 A 2.5 m long red tape led from our base in Southern England, to the big B for Berlin.

 According to the plan we would join up with the bombers deep inside hostile territory.
 The P-47’s would accompany them up to their last drop of fuel and then change course.
 A couple of minutes later, we would arrive and accompany the bombers during their attack on Berlin and on their way back, until further P-47 and P-38 groups arrived to replace us.
-We expected heavy resistance from the German interceptors and the anti-aircraft guns the entire way.
+We expected heavy resistance from the German interceptors and the anti-aircraft gun the entire way.
 The fight would start to the north of Amsterdam, once over the enemy coastline.
 As soon as we arrived over the Zuidersea, we would be in the hunting ground of the Luftwaffe.
-The bomber crews however, probably wouldn’t escape unharmed despite our efforts.
+The bomber crews, however, probably wouldn’t escape unharmed despite our efforts.
 As a rule, the flight path passed over Brunswick and Magdeburg, Osnabrück and Hanover.
 The German fighter units stationed in Magdeburg were always on the watch and would be in the air fast.
 130 km further south would be more Bf-110 squadrons climbing up from Kassel, Erfurt, hall, Leipzig and others bases.
 These were the most important points covered in the briefing, along with the weather forecast, the altitude, timing and the rest.

-The aircraft always start out in pairs, a leader and a wingman.
+The aircraft always start out in pairs, a leader, and a wingman.
 Two of the three squadrons rolled onto the unused part of the runway up to the intersection point with the active runway close by.
 The third rolled up close to the takeoff point with the squadron leader and his wingman leading.
 The flights started right behind each other.
 The escort commander circled the base until the complete lead squadron was in the air and formed up.
-Three times around and all three squadrons were in formation; 16 aircraft per squadron and two as replacements.
+Three times around and all three squadrons were in formation: 16 aircraft per squadron and two as replacements.
 In this formation we got underway.

 After 200 km we were at approximately 20,000 feet.
 We would only find our bombers over Hanover or Brunswick.
 When we crossed the Zuidersee, we could already see the first signs of the battle, with the ground below strewn with the wrecks of burning aircraft.
 Up till now everything had remained relatively quiet.
 The German air force didn’t attack Mustang groups generally.
 Something like that would have been very unwise.
 It was their task to attack our bomber squadrons; they were responsible for the damage.
-The P-51 was much more of a handful then a B-17, but if a P- 51 was in the way, they were attacked nevertheless.
+The P-51 was much more of a handful then a B-17, but if a P- 51 was in the way, they were attacked, nevertheless.

 We arrived at the meeting place and met the ‘Jugs’ (P-47’s) leaving on their way back to England.
 Our group, the 354th from Colchester and the P-38’s took over the escort.
 Since the bombers were relatively much slower, we had to fly in weaving lines above them.
 The P-38’s flew high cover; we remained tight to the bombers with our three squadrons distributed so that the complete bomber group could be covered.
-Shortly before the first way point – a turn in the flight line – a heavy anti-aircraft gun focussed on us.
-When the flak-shells exploded nearby, you could recognize the orange explosion in the midst of the black cloud of smoke.
+Shortly before the first way point – a turn in the flight line – a heavy anti-aircraft gun focused on us.
+When the flak-shells exploded nearby; you could recognize the orange explosion in the midst of the black cloud of smoke.

 We reluctantly turned away from the 110 and joined the general mess.
 The entire escort had split up into groups, the smallest fighter unit consisting of a leader and a wingman.
 Marked squadrons couldn’t be recognized anymore.
 It was each against everybody but still with some purpose.
 We still stayed at least in a twosome if it at all possible when together.